cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

 ###2.1 Store Session in the Cache Log Files in a Database, Not on the Filesystem

 We need to do this because Yii Framework, by default, logs to and stores its session files on the filesystem.
-However, this approach isn't possible on the cloudControl platform as it has a read-only filesystem.
+However, this approach isn't recommended on the cloudControl platform.

 What's more, storing files in a multi-server environment can lead to hard to debug issues.
 So what we're going to do is to store both the session and log files in a two-level cache, composed of MySQL and APC.